Egocentric Human Trajectory Forecasting with a Wearable Camera and Multi-Modal Fusion: Conclusion

 \section{Conclusion}

 In this work, we address the problem of forecasting the trajectory of camera wearers in the egocentric setting.
 To this end, a novel in-the-wild egocentric human trajectory forecasting dataset has been constructed, containing trajectories of the camera wearer in the 3D space and trajectories of nearby people in the 2D pixel space, as well as the segmented scene semantics and the estimated depth of the environment captured by the wearable camera.
-A transformer-based encoder-decoder model has been designed with a novel cascaded cross-attention mechanism to fuse features of different modalities.
-The results have shown that our model is able to reliably forecast the trajectory of camera wearers at long prediction horizons.
+A transformer-based encoder-decoder model has been designed with a novel cascaded cross-attention mechanism to fuse features of different modalities for egocentric trajectory forecasting.
+We have also demonstrated that the trajectory forecasting ability learned from sighted people's navigation data can be transferred to a mobile robot, enabling socially compliant robot navigation.